oculometric/CGDaP/Computational Methods/Computational Methods Assignment.md

 }
 ```

-By looking at the *lowest cost table cell* in the *last block of each table* (a block can be defined as a set of rows which have the same number of previously visited planets shown in the far left column, so block 0 has 'A' in the left column, block 1 will have 'AB', 'AG', 'AD', 'AE'), the cheapest route starting at the origin node of the table can be found.
+By looking at the *lowest cost table cell* in the *last block of each table* (a block can be defined as a set of rows which have the same number of previously visited planets shown in the far left column, so block 0 has 'A' in the left column, block 1 will have 'AB', 'AG', 'AD', 'AE', etc), the cheapest route starting at the origin node of the table can be found.
 Thus there will be a single optimal route for each of the 5 generated tables (or however many planets are defined).
 - starting at alpha: 69750 (alpha -> delta -> epsilon -> beta -> gamma)
 - starting at beta: 105250 (beta -> epsilon -> delta -> alpha -> gamma)
 - starting at gamma: 12600 (gamma -> delta -> alpha -> beta -> epsilon)